 Edit via Browser

-If you selected Edit via Browser, the document opens in the online application as relevant for the type of document so you can edit and Save.
+If you selected Edit via Browser, the document opens in the online application as relevant for the type of document so you can edit and save it.

 Edit via Desktop